Flekke

-Flekke is a village in the municipality of Fjaler in Vestland, Norway.
+Flekke is a village in Fjaler Municipality in Vestland, Norway.
+The village is located about 6.5 km south of the municipal center of Dale.

-Flekke is located about 6.5 km south of the municipal center of Dale.
 The village is situated at the end of the Flekkefjorden, an arm of the Dalsfjorden.
-The village of Guddal lies about 20 km to the southeast in the valley of Guddalen.
+The village of Guddal lies about 20 km to the southeast in the Guddalen valley.
 A few kilometers north of Flekke, lies the village of Haugland, while the bay continues south to Trollvika and a narrow strait into Flosjøen.